 All survey data must conform to the Standards and Guidelines for Architectural and Historical Investigations in Maryland (2019) to ensure high quality research and the archival nature of submissions to the MIHP.

 Digital Forms and Photographs

-The MHT addressed emergent digital technologies in 2008 with the update entitled Standards for Submission of Digital Images to the Maryland Inventory of Historic Properties.
+The 2019 Standards and Guidelines for Historical Investigations in Maryland, Appendix B incorporates a revised set of Standards for Submission of Digital Images to the Maryland Inventory of Historic Properties.
 This update addresses the requirement for shooting and printing archival digital images and for submitting electronic versions of the MIHP form.